 Payment is not to exceed $22,000.
 The Office of General Counsel hired Dyad Strategies, and the Division of Student Affairs covered the cost of the study.

 What does the Office of General Counsel plan to do with Dyad report?

 The results will be used to help the university’s legal team inform its advice on policies and procedures related to the Office of Greek Life and Mizzou’s Greek community.
 The university’s legal team also has shared the report with Student Affairs and agreed that the report may be shared more broadly to help inform discussion of improvements for policies and procedures.

-Gentry McCreary, CEO and managing partner for Dyad Strategies, will share the report and recommendations with Greek students, alumni, faculty, staff, partners and campus leaders.
+A Fraternity and Sorority Advisory Board has been formed to review the topics identified in the Dyad report.
+The group includes students, parents, alumni, housing corps representatives and advisers.
 Some changes will take more time than others, and stakeholder input will be essential to determining how to move forward.
 Student safety remains the university’s top priority.

 Who is in charge of Greek life?

 Dr. Jeffrey Zeilenga was named dean of students in July 2017 and supervises the Office of Fraternity and Sorority Life.
 He reports to Gary Ward, who was named interim vice chancellor for student affairs in May 2017.